Kidnapping: Overview, Causes, Effects, and Solutions

-There are major causes or kidnapping around the globe and they include:
+There are many causes of kidnapping around the globe, including:

 Below, we'll examine each cause individually.

-Some want to own everything in the world.
-When men are not content with what they have, they may turn to crime to make more money.
-A wicked businessman can kidnap his business rival to take some money from him and become richer.
+Some people are not content with what they have and wish they could buy more and more things—whether it's fancy clothes, cars, houses, or jewelry.
+This person may turn to crime to make more money.
+A wicked businessman can kidnap his business rival for a large ransom to become richer.

-Some thugs who are sponsored by politicians arrange for the kidnapping of their opponents.
+Corrupt politicians may arrange for the kidnapping of their opponents.
 Sometimes, they do this so that their opponents will make concessions or change their votes on the issues.

-A society where corruption is customary is likely to experience a high level of kidnapping.
-The truth is that when any government indulges in corruption by embezzling public funds, citizens will react by kidnapping these politicians in an attempt to regain the money that was stolen from them.
+A society where corruption is rife is likely to experience a high level of kidnapping.
+The truth is that if a government is corrupt and embezzling public funds, citizens may react by kidnapping those corrupt politicians in an attempt to recoup some of the stolen money.

 Kidnapping Often Involves Torture or Rape

 Kidnappers sometimes choose to torture their victims so that they can force money out of their relatives or associates.
-Sometimes, they just torture for fun.
+Sometimes, they may even torture for fun.
 One form of torture is rape.
-But it is bad because the victims go home in pains after ransoms have been paid.

 - Psychological trauma

 The negative psychological effects of being abducted are huge, especially for a child.
-Depression, anxiety, PTSD may last a lifetime.
+Depression, anxiety, and post-traumatic stress syndrome (PTSD) may last a lifetime.

 Fear and Lack of Trust

 In a society where the incidence of kidnapping is high, fear limits people's lives and actions.
-They always move with caution as they do not know who is likely to be the next target.
-The rich men surround themselves with security guards because of the fear of getting kidnapped.
+They will always move with caution as they do not know who might be the next target.
+The rich surround themselves with security guards because of their fear of getting kidnapped.